haubey/PCPong/README.md

-Nothing to see here...yet.
-I'll update this once I have an actual product going.
-Until then, awesomesause.
+A Ping Pong ranking system, because you know somebody's going to ask who's the best at ping pong.

-Requires the following node modules express jade stylus mongoose
+Requires the following node modules:
+   * express
+   * jade
+   * stylus
+   * mongoose